danielecapo/fonduta/README.md

 Fonduta is a small library to experiment with parametric fonts written in Clojure.
 A lot of things should be fixed, improved, added, or deleted.
 Consider that I'm not a 'real' programmer, so you can find my code ugly.
 I know that we can use Metafont to make parametric fonts, but writing 'my own' code enabled me to test some (probably insane) concepts.

-I wrote thisit just to be able to **make experiments**, so I tried to keep the font representation  as simple as possible:
+I wrote it just to be able to **make experiments**, so I tried to keep the font representation  as simple as possible:

 	(make-font
 	        :abc                        ;; name